jason-sirius/entropy-demo/README.md

 A tiny lab prototype that bootstraps a symmetric key from a server to one or more devices using post-quantum Kyber-1024, then keeps rotating keys with a symmetric ratchet.
 The server never learns the final working keys.

+**DISCLAIMER**: This was almost exclusively coded by an LLM based on inputs from a human with almost no experience of encryption...so do not believe anything!

 ---

 ## What is in here